Prince Harry’s Heartfelt Admission About Princess Diana: ‘Everything I Do Reminds Me Of Her’

 — ITV News (@itvnews) October 17, 2019

-The Inquisitr recently reported that both Markle, who used to star on the television show Suits, and Prince Harry revealed what features from his parent’s baby Archie Harrison Mountbatten Windsor has inherited.
+The Inquisitr recently reported that both Markle, who used to star on the television show Suits, and Prince Harry revealed which features from his parents that baby Archie Harrison Mountbatten Windsor has inherited.
 After new photos of the infant were released during his first official overseas trip to Africa, it is apparent that Archie has inherited his father’s red hair color

-Harry & Meghan: An African Journey will air on ABC on Wednesday, Oct.
-23 at 10 p.m. on ABC.
+Harry & Meghan: An African Journey will air on Wednesday, October 23, at 10 p.m. on ABC.

 Delivered To Your INBOX